captain-dread/pillage-helper/readme.md

 # First Mate

-To use this tool, you can run the provided executables on the releases tab for Mac or Windows operating system.
-You may also run the app directly using python.
-On mac, you might need to go to Privacy & Security to manually allow the app to run.
+To use this tool, you have multiple options based on your operating system.
+For Mac or Windows, you can run the pre-built executables available in the releases tab.
+Alternatively, you can directly run the application using Python.
+If you're using a Mac, you might need to navigate to the Privacy & Security settings to manually grant permission for the app to run.

+You can also run the `build.py` script yourself to generate your own executable.

 <img src="https://res.cloudinary.com/de2ymful4/image/upload/v1689638423/demo_wlt2xq.png">